Back to: Trading with Smart Money

 Principles of Smart Money Market Structure in Order Block Trading in any time frame.
 Price moves within the structure of the supply and demand zone.
 A breakout of the structure of the demand or supply zone will lead to price movement in the next area of the supply or demand zone.

-How do Identify the Market Structure in any time frame?
+How do Wwe Identify the Market Structure in any time frame?

 Analyzing a chart’s price movement is one of the simplest ways to spot a trend.
-A downtrend is defined by a sequence of lower highs and lower lows, whereas a sequence of higher highs and higher lows defines an uptrend.
+A downtrend is defined by a sequence of lower highs and lower lows, whereas an uptrend is defined by a sequence of higher highs and higher lows.
 The market structure gives us the bias for entry when the price breaks support or swings low in an uptrend, and it may indicate a trend shift to a bearish market.

 The sideways market happens when the price moves between predefined support and resistance, which means 2 equal highs and lows.
 Price stays in a range during this point of the market and is in consolidation.
 This range is broken if the price breaks out from the top or bottom of the range, and This may be the beginning of a new trend, either in trend continuation or trend reversal.
 The higher time frame structure is for the market’s direction, which means who is in control; we want to trade the controlling side of the market.